 It is hard to tell what is real distress and what is “normal.”
 To complicate adolescence further, there are sometimes medical or lifestyle issues at the root of emotional and behavioral change.

 If you have a nagging feeling that something isn’t right, it usually is not.
 The trouble is we’ll look for any excuse not to think our child is in real distress.
 I understand that because I wanted to believe everything was OK and grabbed onto anything positive that happened like it was a life raft.

 Here are some clues to help you discern what is alarming and what is normal.

 Wanting more privacy vs becoming secretive and hiding something

 It was when Charles started lying about passwords and erasing his surfing history on the internet that I became suspicious.
 I knew something was up and he was hiding things and I resorted to spyware which revealed a shocking list of drugs and behaviors that I had been unaware of.

-Moving from childhood likes to teen pursuits vs losing interest in favorite activities and not replacing it with something else
+Moving from childhood likes to teen pursuits vs losing interest in favorite activities and not replacing them with something else

 When Charles started to drop most of his extracurricular activities, I was alarmed.
-It wasn’t like His drug use had escalated to being more important and he was using them to self medicate his way out of the reality he felt.
-He was suffering thoughts of suicide and drugs pushed them away temporarily.
+It wasn’t like His drug use had escalated to being more important and he was using them to self-medicate his way out of the reality he felt.
+He was suffering from thoughts of suicide and drugs pushed them away temporarily.